aedocw/epub2tts/README.md

 I recognize this is not very user friendly, but I wanted to share in case folks thought it was useful.
 If there are a few more people than myself that find this is useful I will keep working on turning it into something that could be used by someone without dev experience.

+**NOTE:** Latest release adds a new workflow allowing you to export the epub to text, make any necessary modifications, then read the book as a text file.
+Any line beginning with "# " is considered a chapter break, and will be automatically inserted during export, named "# Part 1", etc. If you replace "Part 1" with whatever you want that section to be called it will be labeled that way in the audiobook metadata.

 **NOTE:** DeepSpeed support for XTTS has been added!
 If deepspeed is installed and you have a compatible GPU, it will be detected and used.
 For XTTS, this will yeild a 3x-4x speed improvement!
 Install deepspeed with `pip install deepspeed`.

 **NOTE:** The Coqui team released their curated XTTS voice models recently, and they sound great.
 A recent update here